pontuscode/graphql_declarative_wrapper/README.md

 ## Important

+-

+## Not as important

+### Remove wrappedTypes

+### Add checks before overwriting files during schema generation (check if file exists)

+## Done

-### Add proper error messages to everything, both validation and generation errors
+### Add proper error messages to everything, both validation and generation errors - done

-### Add generation steps for object and interface types that have enabled includeAllFields
+### Add generation steps for object and interface types that have enabled includeAllFields - done

-## Done/Not required

 ### Fix traversePath in the validation algorithm - done